 - What’s your favorite thing about Facebook?
 Tell us in the comments!

-A current meme is making the rounds, claiming that Facebook limits you to seeing posts from only 26 of your friends.
-While that meme offers a bogus solution to a bogus problem — according to me and Snopes — it IS true that you don’t see EVERYTHING in your News Feed.
+While the “26 friends” meme offers a bogus solution to a bogus problem — according to me and Snopes — it IS true that you don’t see EVERYTHING in your News Feed.
 And sometimes you don’t see ANYTHING from certain people you love and pages you like.
 What’s up with that?
-(Keep reading!)
+Well, keep reading!

 It’s like the old Steven Wright joke: